acelere/jupyterhub-dockerspawner-with-local-users/README.md

 # set the default permissions for new files to group-writable
 setfacl -d -m g::rwx "$NBDIR"
 ```
+To enable this persistent directory to be accessed by the docker user, we needed to set permissions and acl (already in the above snippet and as decribed <a href="https://github.com/jupyterhub/dockerspawner/issues/160">here</a>).
+As minrk explains:

+    The s in chmod means that any new files created in that directory, by any user (including root), will be owned by the same group as the parent, which we set to 100.
+    The setfacl makes it so that any new files have default permissions including full group access.

 At this point, we are now ready to build our container.
 Use the dockerfile from this repository, as a starter, and modify it to your needs.
 Here is a breakdown of the dockerfile with explanations: